Once you know about protons, neutrons and electrons, you'll be able to work out a lot of the patterns about how chemistry works.

 So sodium atoms have 11 electrons

-Once you've done some for yourself, it becomes easy to talk about atomic numbers and mass numbers.
-All you need to do is adding and subtracting.
+Once you've done some for yourself, it will become easier to talk about atomic numbers and mass numbers - all you need to do is addition and subtraction.